ontologymachine/raum/eip.md

 // upon agent asking to join, the DAO will make sure the agent's wallet satisfies its requirements, for example:
 - attestation service for rep
 - share personal data like name and email etc

-// The DAO would be responsible for managing which fields are required to be published to the json blob on IPFS.
-Differnet implementations could

-Ideally, there will be three methods for this interface contract interacting with the data.
-This would be the responsibility of the implementers to do the following:
-- verification (ensure that the schema inside the json is valid for the contract interface)
-- write a new field / add a new entity to the context
-- Update an existing field with new data

 ## Real-world Example
 TODO